musicglue/pg-ts/README.md

 :wrench: chore
 :notebook: docs

+## v9.0.0
+- :boom: An additional `context` param has been added to `connection.query` and `queryX` functions.
+This is a blob of data that will be attached to query and transaction error instances.
+  The normal use case for this is attaching application context so that error reporting functions can group errors together, or log out additional information about where the error came from.

-## v8.1.0
+### v8.1.0
-- :rocket: add `named` function to set the name of a given `SQL`-templated query.
+- :rocket: Add `named` function to set the name of a given `SQL`-templated query.

-## v8.0.1
+### v8.0.1
-- :bug: sql fragment parser should unwrap complex types (e.g. NonEmptyArray, Option) before passing it to the driver.
+- :bug: Sql fragment parser should unwrap complex types (e.g. NonEmptyArray, Option) before passing it to the driver.

 ## v8.0.0
-- :bug: fix broken nominal typing on classes by changing `public readonly _T = "<class name>"` to `public readonly _<class name>: void`.
+- :bug: Fix broken nominal typing on classes by changing `public readonly _T = "<class name>"` to `public readonly _<class name>: void`.
-- :boom: as a result of fixing nominal typing, `makeConnectionPool` now returns an error union of `PgPoolCreationError | PgTypeParserSetupError` instead of `PgPoolCreationError`.
+- :boom: As a result of fixing nominal typing, `makeConnectionPool` now returns an error union of `PgPoolCreationError | PgTypeParserSetupError` instead of `PgPoolCreationError`.
 Other errors may occur in application code as a result of the error classes now being correctly differentiated.

 ## v7.0.0
 - :boom: `fp-ts@1.8.0`
 - :boom: `io-ts@1.3.0`
 - :boom: `monocle-ts@1.2.0`

 ### v6.0.1
-- :wrench: add _T symbol to uniquely identify error classes
+- :wrench: Add _T symbol to uniquely identify error classes

 ## v6.0.0
 - :boom: Simplified the API by always requiring an environment object in which pg-ts can